whesse/dartlang.org/src/site/articles/writing-unit-tests-for-pub-packages/index.markdown

 ## Introduction

-In this article I am  going to show you how to create a really simple Dart package.
-Because we would never want to write a package without testing the code in it, I will also introduce you to Dart's excellent `unittest` framework.
+This article shows you how to create a really simple Dart package.
+Because we would never want to write a package without testing the code in it, this article also introduces you to the excellent unittest library.

 [Pub](http://pub.dartlang.org/) is Dart's package mananger.
 After working through this post, you will be able to bundle your Dart libraries and share them with others on Pub.

-For the purposes of this post, our package will be very basic and consist of a singe `range()` function modeled roughly on the Python builtin function with the same name.
+For the purposes of this post, our basic package consists of a single `range()` function modeled roughly on the Python builtin function with the same name.

-`range()` will have the following signature:
+`range()` has the following signature:

 {% highlight dart %}
 List<num> range(num start, num stop, [num step = 1]);
 {% endhighlight %}

-It will return a list of ints between `start` and `stop` separated by `step` steps.
+It returns a list of ints between `start` and `stop` separated by `step` steps.
 Here is some sample usage:

 {% highlight dart %}
 range(0, 4);    // [0, 1, 2, 3]